 In Partnership with VCU School of Medicine's I2CRP:

-March (date TBD): Screening of "Until the Well Runs Dry: Medicine and the Exploitation of Black Bodies" and panel discussion
+March 28: Panel Discussion on the Marshall Street Well Project and documentary "Until the Well Runs Dry: Medicine and the Exploitation of Black Bodies"

-In partnership with the School of Medicine’s I2CRP (International/Inner City/Rural Preceptorship), the Common Book Program will present a screening of Dr. Shawn Utsey’s documentary “Until the Well Runs Dry: Medicine and the Exploitation of Black Bodies,” followed by a panel discussion about the Medical College of Virginia’s past treatment of African-Americans at the hospital and in the community.
+In partnership with the School of Medicine’s I2CRP (International/Inner City/Rural Preceptorship), the Common Book Program will present a panel discussion about the Medical College of Virginia’s past treatment of African-Americans at the hospital and in the community.

 Wednesday, April 12: Pop-Up exhibit of ART 180's "Performing Statistics"